aqexhu/qReCon/README.md

 The qReCon superior quality 4 channel relay module was created, because the mission critical endpoints need reliable and durable control over the connected devices.
 The qReCon features high-end austrian SCHRACK relays guaranteed for 250VAC@10A high lifespan, with galvanic isolation and top quality screw terminals for easy deployment and managability.
 On top of that, the Raspberry Pi HAT module form factor delivers easy, plug-and-play installation without efforts.
 Our solution is simple in design with robust build and very good support.

+### 2.1 Versions

+There are two versions so far of the module: a simpler v1.0 and a more advanced v2.2

+New features on v2.2:
+- selectable polarity (ACTIVE HIGH / ACTIVE LOW)
+- selectable pinset (2 sets)

+The v2.2 has a DIP switch for selecting polarity and pinset.

+### 2.2 Pinsets on v2.2:

+            Set 1     Set 2
+Relay 1     Pin 40    Pin 37
+Relay 2     Pin 38    Pin 35
+Relay 3     Pin 36    Pin 33
+Relay 4     Pin 29    Pin 31

+* pin numbers are standard Raspberry Pi 2x20 GPIO header physical pins (nor BCM, neither wiringPi)

 ## 3. Installation

 ### 3.1 RaspiOS on Raspberry PI binary